camel-tooling/generator-camel-project/README.md

 ## Development Notes

 ### Grabbing the code
-The code is available at github currently in: https://github.com/bfitzpat/generator-fuse-project
+The code is available at github currently in: https://github.com/camel-tooling/generator-camel-project/

 Fork the project and clone it locally.
 If you have suggestions or improvements, feel free to create pull requests and issues.

 ### Running the generator
-From the main generator-fuse-project directory:
+From the main generator-camel-project directory:
 ```
 > npm link
 ```

-Then create a directory you wish to create a Fuse project in and run the generator as described above:
+Then create a directory you wish to create a Camel project in and run the generator as described above:
 ```
-> yo fuse-project
+> yo camel-project
 ```

 ### Running the Mocha tests